EmekaBits/EmekaBits/README.md

 - 👋 Hi, I’m @EmekaBits
-- 👀 I’m interested in ... python, JavaScript, css and html.
+- 👀 I’m interested in ... python, JavaScript, css html and node js.
 - 🌱 I’m currently learning ...
-JavaScript.
+JavaScript, node js.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...